 People of Magadha

 Magadha was famous for conch shells.
-White elephants were used there by the royal family.
-Agriculture was prosperous, and that some Brahmins used to cultivate land themselves in Magadha.
+White elephants were used by the royal family.
+The agriculturewas prosperous, and that some Brahmins used to cultivate land themselves in Magadha.
 Magadha was also well divided for the purpose of cultivation, because of the existence of the snow fed rivers and the doab regions.